Moritz-Bergemann/efficient-transformer-uda/ai-team/pipeline_notes.md

 - **WAIT**!
 Can't we just do this using a domain adversarial decode head superclass?
   - If we do this, the encoder can't have any domain adversarial bits
   - We also can't really do "train only the discriminator", since that information needs to get to the decode head somehow

+## Logging
+The runner takes in the logger.
+The logger then displays everything available at a certain point in time, but not quite sure when yet.

+The normal optimizer callback happens [here](/home/moritz/miniconda3/envs/daformer/lib/python3.8/site-packages/mmcv/runner/hooks/optimizer.py).
+We should never get here during adversarial training.

 ## Things I don't quite know yet
 - Where should we apply weighting to the adversarial loss?
 Should we weight the actual loss output, apply it as part of gradient reversal, or something else?